Shinseeker/FP-inventory-for-startups/README.rst

 look up prices, This way i know what I have in stock.

 When i choose option 4 it will show all items.
-And inclue all the details.
+Then it includes all the details.